michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0061.md

 - n: someone unpleasantly strange or eccentric
 - n: a pen that is fenced so that young animals can enter but adults cannot
 ### Family
-creep: creeped, creeper, creeping, creeps, creepy, crept+;creeper: creepers;creeping: creepings;creepy: creepier, creepiest, creepily, creepiness
+- creep: creeped, creeper, creeping, creeps, creepy, crept+
+- creeper: creepers
+- creeping: creepings
+- creepy: creepier, creepiest, creepily, creepiness
 ### Examples
 - “That’s where the mindfulness creeps in,” he said.
 - The downturn for Nebraska farms and ranches crept into small town main streets across the state.